Activity

 What should be included?

 Lessons can be any length and can be any appropriate format – whenever possible, the materials used should be fully accessible.
-(Not all lessons will be fully accessible – Example: A lesson to teach CVI visual scanning skills will not be accessible with a screen reader!)
-A progressive series of lessons is ALWAYS beneficial!
+There are exceptions, such as when the goal of the lesson is specifically about using residual vision, the lesson resources may not be compatible with a screen reader.
+Example: A CVI app or a lesson for using a low vision device.
+A progressive series of lessons is highly sought after and always beneficial

 Where do you send the lesson?

+Please share your lessons now!
 Send your lesson and any questions to [email protected].
-We need YOUR lessons to generate and populate the Lesson Library!
+We need YOUR lessons to help expand the Lesson Library!

 By Diane Brauner